aws/aws-sdk-java-v2/docs/GettingStarted.md

-One important thing to note is that if you're working on the [code generator][codegen], be sure to do a `mvn install` rather than a phase that comes earlier such as `compile` or `test` so that the build uses the uses the correct code generator JAR (i.e. the one including your changes).
+One important thing to note is that if you're working on the [code generator][codegen], be sure to do a `mvn install` rather than a phase that comes earlier such as `compile` or `test` so that the build uses the correct code generator JAR (i.e. the one including your changes).
 When in doubt, just use `mvn package`.